Rotaract3190/blog/_posts/2018-12-26-8facts-about-aids.md

 ---
 layout: post
 title: 8 Facts About AIDS
-date: '2018-12-26'
+date: 2018-12-26 00:00:00
-categories:
+description: Lets Aid Each Other To Combat AIDS.
+Presenting to you 8 Facts about AIDS.
+twitter_text: Lets Aid Each Other To Combat AIDS.
+Presenting to you 8 Facts about AIDS.
+introduction: Lets Aid Each Other To Combat AIDS.
+Presenting to you 8 Facts about AIDS.
+image: /assets/img/factsaboutaids.jpg
+category: 'Facts'
+tags:
   - facts

-description: >-
-  Lets Aid Each Other To Combat AIDS.
-Presenting to you 8 Facts about AIDS.

-image: factsaboutaids.jpg
-image-sm: factsaboutaids.jpg
-image-preview: factsaboutaids.jpg
 author:
   name:
   profile:
   image:
-  email:
   social:
+    instagram:
     facebook:
-    instagram:
+    github:
+    twitter:
+    medium:
+    linkedin:
+    website:
 ---

 ## Fact 1